Clipse: Lyrical content

 Clipse's songs frequently discuss drug dealing, specifically cocaine, often using metaphors to refer to this activity.
 This has led some critics to refer to their style as "coke rap," along with other artists such as Raekwon and Young Jeezy.
 Other themes include clubbing, guns, sexual relationships and infidelity, and braggadocio.

+Awards and nominations

+This is a list of awards and nominations received by Clipse.